zapier/visual-builder/docs/_cli_docs/cli.md

 **Arguments**
 * (required) `email` | The user to be invited.
 If they don't have a Zapier account, they'll be prompted to create one.
 * (required) `role` | The level the invited team member should be at.
 Admins can edit everything and get email updates.
+Collaborators can view the integration and get email updates.
 Subscribers only get email updates.
 * `message` | A message sent in the email to your team member, if you need to provide context.
 Wrap the message in quotes to ensure spaces get saved.

 **Flags**